Connecting to the PostgreSQL database

 statements to extract or query the data without using a business intelligence tool.- Note:

-- You don't have to follow this procedure if you use Data Transmitters.
+- You do not have to follow this procedure if you use Data Transmitters.

 psql